 7. Neglecting Their Personal Appearance

-Some addicts become hyper-vigilant about taking care of their personal appearance because they don’t want anyone to know that they’re using.
+Some addicts become hyper-vigilant about taking care of their appearance because they don’t want anyone to know that they’re using.
 Others could care less about what they wear and whether or not they wash their bodies.
 Plus, addicts often can’t hide the physical effects of drug use, including weight loss, bloodshot eyes, unusual odors, persistent cough, or meth mouth.